destinio/TI4-teaching/games/risingsun/README.md

 It begins with Spring, followed by Summer, and then Autumn.
 When Winter comes, the game draws to a close.

-We will forge and break alliances, choose political actions, worship the gods, customize their clans, and position their  figures around Japan.
+We will forge and break alliances, choose political actions, worship the gods, customize our clans, and position our figures around Japan.

 Victory Points can be gained in several ways, from winning battles, harvesting the right provinces, playing to the Virtues accumulated by your Clan.